raguks/haa/README.md

 ## Setup
 1.
-  a.
-Install Mobirise tool(https://mobirise.com/) and then
+  * Install Mobirise tool(https://mobirise.com/) and then
-  b.
-Install git client (and sourceTree if you dont link cmd line or on windows) on your laptop
+  * Install git client (and sourceTree if you dont link cmd line or on windows) on your laptop

 2. Fork this git repo and name it say ```haa-fork``` then clone it to your laptop
 ```git clone -b gh-pages https://github.com/raguks/haa-fork.git```